adrincont/BMTAR/README.md

 ```

 ## Other useful examples
-MTAR is a general model were it is possible to specificated other kind of models we are familiar with, like
+MTAR is a general model were it is possible to specificate other kind of models we are familiar with, like

 - Basic auto-regressive model AR(p)
 - Vector auto-regressive model VAR(p)